mauroservienti/milestone.github.io/_posts/please-welcome-model-binding-formatters-to-servicecomposer.md

 }
 ```

-The `ReqestModel` class is what glues all the concepts that we need.
-We have a public property, id, that matches the route value key and is decorated with the `[FromRoute]` attribute to explain to the binder where the value comes from, and public property for the body using binding attributes as well.
+The `RequestModel` class is what glues all the concepts that we need together.
+We have a public property, id, that matches the route value key and is decorated with the `[FromRoute]` attribute to explain to the binder where the value comes from, and a public property for the body using binding attributes as well.

 > By the way, class names can be whatever you want.